 In spite of my knowledge, I felt compassion for the poor teachers and the other students who were more “normal” and deserved more education than entertainment.
 I told my son that if he made the teacher cry one more time, I would withdraw him from school, he could kiss public school good-bye, and I would home school him until he became tame.
 He did, I did; he did, and I did.
 After five years of home schooling, that same Bad Boy was back in school, a star basketball player, and a stellar human being—and he remains a stellar human being to this very day.

 Would Bad Boy’s ultimate outcome have been different had he been labeled and medicated, and retained by the public schools?
 Maybe, maybe not.
-There’s enough love and light in this family that handicaps of mis-labeling would probably be overcome later, but not without great cost.
+There’s enough love and light in this family that handicaps of mis-labeling would probably be overcome later, but not without cost.
 I know, because I’ve made what I now consider to be parenting mistakes that have taken years to undo.
 I’m not talking down to other parents from an ivory tower, here.

-I also certainly do not think that home schooling is the answer for everyone; but I do think that parents ought to approach labeling a child for life with the greatest caution.
-Being labeled can be a crippler that later takes much work to overcome, and it seems more effective to avoid labeling altogether when possible.
+I also don’t think that home schooling is the answer for everyone; but I do think that parents ought to approach labeling a child for life with the greatest caution.
+Being labeled can be a crippler that later takes much work to overcome, and it seems more effective to avoid labeling altogether or postpone it when possible.
 I’ve been privileged to help some adults re-frame their differentness with labels that are more useful than “learning disabled” and “reading disabled,” and “low-average IQ” and “ADHD” and a variety of other labels that usually only helped teachers and adults to cope with a child’s differences.